 The topic of Music Theory is vast and complicated.
 It doesn’t have to be complicated and I’ve created a resource that goes through everything you need to know to be a competent musician, songwriter, and producer.
 I would highly recommend checking out that article as a primer to the rest of this article and other theory posts I have on this site.
 It’s titled “The Ultimate Guide on Music Theory for Musicians Who Dislike Theory.“

-What is Rhythm in Music?
+What is the Definition of Rhythm in Music?

 A song can be broken into three main parts; melody, harmony, and rhythm.